 If you have kids there are pros and cons to both forms of employment.

 As a parent having flexibility in your schedule can be a huge factor in your job satisfaction.
 The ability to be there when your kids need to be picked up, dropped off, etc., is something that is hard to put a monetary value on.
 As a contracted worker, you often have more options in dictating your schedule than most permanent workers do.
 This factor makes contracted employment very conducive to a family lifestyle.

 If you are the primary breadwinner, stashing away retirement, or supplying healthcare benefits for your household then you will need to do some more planning as a contractor.
 These are important perks for any job, but the level of necessity varies from household to household.

 The type of work you do will most likely be better compensated with contract work, meaning you will get paid more for doing the same thing a permanent worker would do.
 It just does not provide the benefits that permanent work does, so you have to provide those on your own.

 Your daily commute is something that you should consider.
-There is not a hard fast rule with either one of the options because each varies greatly on the job itself- it doesn’t matter if its contracted or permanent.
+There is not a hard-fast rule with either one of the options because each varies greatly on the job itself- it doesn’t matter if it’s contracted or permanent.
 While your commute may vary depending on the job you take, when you need to be in the office may be one of the things you can negotiate with your contract for both types of work.
-This is one way permanent work mirrors the tendencies of contracted work, it just depends on the job.
+This is one-way permanent work mirrors the tendencies of contracted work, it just depends on the job.

 Really the only difference in commute is that with a contracted job, the commute will vary job to job and permanent will provide a consistent commute.
-However as a contractor your are expected to have to make long commutes sometimes if that is what the available job requires.
+However as a contractor you are expected to have to make long commutes sometimes if that is what the available job requires.

 All of these components are things that should be considered when contemplating what form of work is most conducive to the lifestyle you strive to live.
 Everyone’s situation is different and what they are comfortable with varies too.